Reduce OSD TIMES

 - I have seen several customer environments that had 8 or more restart steps in their TS.
 Whenever you have a restart in a TS you can assume usually 2 – 5 minutes are added to the total TS time.
 I would recommend investigating the status messages for exit codes indicating a restart is necessary before you start modifying a customers task sequence.
 Many of my peers usually have only 2 or 3 restarts in their TS as they have streamlined their deployments.

 - MVP Mick Pletcher has a great post on how to handle restarts in your TS.
 Basically add a condition statement to check if the system needs a restart you can read about it and implement it here

 - This should be another no-brainier idea, but you will be surprised.
-I’ve seen customer environments where a machine from the east cost USA would pull down images from the middle east….like there is literally an entire ocean btwn the DP and the workstation..
+I’ve seen customer environments where a machine from the east cost USA would pull down images from the middle east….like there is literally an entire ocean between the distribution point and the workstation..

 - I’ve seen in the SMSTS.LOG before that a system I was imaging was trying to reach out to windows update.
 Some places you are confined to image from certain vlans only and you can block this communication at the firewall.
 In my TS I modify the Registry to prevent this action from occurring.
 Unfortunately this was something changed in my TS a long time ago so I did not grab a screenshot.
 I can edit this post when I get around to making the next revision of changes in the updated WIM.
 (Thanks Todd)

-On my test experiment the OSD process would take around 100 – 110 minutes…that’s nearly two hours, and wayyyy too long.
+On my test experiment the OSD process would take around 100 – 110 minutes.
+For me that high of a turn around time is just unacceptable.